 What about store setup and management?

 WooCommerce is easy to start with.
-If you already have a WP site and you want to add eCommerce functionality - WooCommerce is the best plugin to choose, it will relieve you of getting used to new interfaces or moving to another platform.
+If you already have a WP site and you want to add eCommerce functionality - WooCommerce is the best plugin to choose from.
+It will relieve you of getting used to new interfaces or moving to another platform.

-Even if you are not WP user - WooCommerce is a great choice to eCommerce newbies.
-Store management and daily routines are fairly simple.
-In addition, there are numerous of video tuts explaining how to start selling online with WooCommerce.
+Even if you are not WP user - WooCommerce is an excellent choice for eCommerce newbies.
+Store management and daily routines are relatively simple.
+Besides, numerous video tuts are explaining how to start selling online with WooCommerce.

 By the way, the new WooCommerce 3.2 was released on October 11th.
 It includes lots of enhancements and improvements that can boost your store performance.
 New filters will allow you to manage your subscriptions and sort extensions by installed/activated/download/update.
 This can facilitate your daily routines and keep you notified about current statuses of your addons and updated as well.

-With a new Magento 2.2 release on September 2017 merchants got even more progressive features.
+With a new Magento 2.3 release on November 2018 merchants got even more progressive features.
 While store owners are migrating from Magento 1 to 2, developers are intensively updating new versions of second “Industry standard” generation.
 Along with many bug fixes and minor changes, the new Fraud Protection functionality and Advanced reported module were added.
 In addition, from now on customers can create a cart with more than 300 line items and store owners can easily process it.
-New version is much stable and provides many new effective features to B2B online businesses.
+The new version is much stable and provides many new effective features to B2B online businesses.

 What about themes and design options?